Alaska Airlines slashes flight schedule by 70% for coming months due to coronavirus crisis

 The Seattle-based airline, part of Alaska Air Group, said its schedules for June and beyond will be based on demand, “but it is our expectation that reductions will be substantial for at least the next several months.”

+“These actions are unprecedented, but these are truly unprecedented times,” he said.
+“Alaska has been here for 88 years … It is imperative that we act swiftly and courageously to ensure that we’re here to continue our mission in the future.”

+Tilden added that “we are and will be under severe financial pressure for the foreseeable future.”

-Those changes are considerably sharper than the immediate cuts the company outlined to pilots earlier this week.
-A message on Sunday told pilots the company would be cutting 200 flights from its typical 1,300-flight schedule for the rest of March, and would park 30 of its roughly 230 jets until further notice.
+These new schedule reductions are considerably sharper than the immediate cuts the company outlined to pilots earlier this week.
+An internal message on Sunday told pilots the company would be cutting 200 flights from its typical 1,300-flight schedule for the rest of March, and would park 30 of its roughly 230 jets until further notice.

 As part of its effort to conserve cash, the company said its president and CEO will reduce their pay to zero, and other executives will see their pay cut by 20 to 50%.
+The company board will also take no pay.

+Tilden said Alaska has worked actively with the White House, the Treasury Department, and Congress on the $50 billion aid package for passenger airlines currently being pushed through the Senate.

+“As we more fully understand the impact of these provisions, we will add to our plans to manage through this change,” he said.